rvirostko/vgr/README.md

 Working/transfer area for "Vault Generic Reporting"

+## DEPRECATED : this text is being integrated into the REPL help command

 ## Getting started

-But first, this important note: **Nothing is yet really hooked up to Vault, so if you expect output... yeah, no.**

 There are four ways to run VGR: